mru00/crane_gps_watch/README.md

 cd crane_gps_watch_client

+## issue #17, this is required if you get errors like 'configure: error: cannot run /bin/bash ./config.sub'
+# autoreconf --install

-# build the software
+## build the software
 ./configure
 make

-# install the software
+## install the software
 sudo make install
 ```